pzimbrod/pzimbrod.github.io/_pages/about.md

 ## My work profile

 Currently, I am a PhD student in the [Faculty of Applied Computer Science](https://www.uni-augsburg.de/en/fakultaet/fai/) at the [University of Augsburg](https://www.uni-augsburg.de/en/).
-My group focuses on computational modelling of production processes with my personal focus lying within materials informatics.
+My group focuses on computational modelling of production processes with my personal focus lying within efficient solution of problems given by Partial Differential Equations (PDEs).

 I mostly work on improving quality output within additive manufacturing, in particular the Laser Powder Bed Fusion process (PBF-LB/M).
 Within my project work, I contribute to developing a robust, sensor-based online classification system for part quality using mostly machine learning.
 You can find more details under [projects](/projects).